dzoni-hash/TRON-Grand-Hackathon-2022/README.md

 * ### Recycling Machine server and client

-Used for user interaction with the machine and interaction between the recycling machine and smart contracts on TRON Nile testnet network.
-The Recycling Machine supports payments on Nile network in TRX or USDT tokens.
+Used for user interaction with the machine and interaction between the recycling machine and smart contracts on TRON Shasta testnet network.
+The Recycling Machine supports payments on Shasta network in TRX or USDT tokens.
 There is also an option to donate the money.

 ## Technologies
 * React